 The benefit-risk calculus associated with surgery has evolved, as techniques for surgery, anaesthesia, infection control, and blood banking have improved (Minkoff 2003).
 Nonetheless, there is evidence to suggest increased maternal risks associated with the surgery, including anaesthetic risks, surgical complications, increased blood loss, need for transfusion, and pulmonary embolism (Kelleher 1994).
 There may also be restricted activities of daily living (Chippington 2004), breastfeeding difficulties (Francome 1993) and increased maternal problems related to the uterine scar in subsequent pregnancies (Hemminki 1996).
-A retrospective cohort study of 308,755 Canadian women who had experienced a previous caesarean section found trial of labour is associated with increased risk of uterine rupture (0.65% in the trial of labour group compared to 0.25% in the non-trial of labour group), but elective caesarean section may increase the risk of maternal death (1.6 per 100,000 in the trial of labour group compared to 5.6 per 100,000 in the elective caesarean section group (Wen 2004).
+A retrospective cohort study of 308,755 Canadian women who had experienced a previous caesarean section found trial of labour is associated with increased risk of uterine rupture (0.65% in the trial of labour group), but elective caesarean section may increase the risk of maternal death (1.6 per 100,000 in the trial of labour group compared with 5.6 per 100,000 in the elective caesarean section group (Wen 2004).
 Furthermore new, unexpected long-term risks of caesarean section continue to be reported; these include abnormal placentation (Serena 2005), ectopic pregnancy, haemorrhage and hysterectomy following uterine evacuation, latex allergy, implantation endometriosis, adenomyosis and increased hospital readmission (Bewley 2002).
 Caesarean section has also been associated with emotional difficulties (Clement 2001) including postpartum depression and negative feelings about the experience of childbirth, but not specifically among women undergoing caesarean delivery by choice (Minkoff 2003).
-Suggested increased risks for the baby of delivery by caesarean section include, increased admission to neonatal units/separation of the mother and neonate (Treffers 1993), iatrogenic prematurity (Wagner 2000), laceration (Smith 1997), increased neonatal respiratory problems (Madar 1999) and stillbirth in the next pregnancy (Smith 2003).
+Suggested increased risks for the baby of delivery by caesarean section include, increased admission to neonatal units/separation of the mother and neonate (Treffers 1993), iatrogenic prematurity (Wagner 2000), laceration (Smith 1997), increased neonatal respiratory problems (Madar 1999), increased special educational needs in later life linked to the timing of the caesarean section (Kapellou 2011; MacKay 2010) and stillbirth in the next pregnancy (Smith 2003).
+A recent literature review suggests that vaginal births involve important physiological changes that are absent or modified in babies born by caesarean section (Hyde 2011).
+Authors suggest that vaginal birth is an important life programming event for the infant, and that the differences in physiology that arise between vaginal and caesarean births have implications for the infant, with caesarean section increasing the risk of compromised health in both the short and the long term (Hyde 2011).